ShadyElyaski/ios-filter-control/README.md

 __Manual__:

-1. In your XCode Project, take the *SEFilterControl.h and .m* & *SEFilterKnob.h and .m* from ios-filter-control folder and drag them into your project.
+1. In your Xcode Project, take the *SEFilterControl.h and .m* & *SEFilterKnob.h and .m* from ios-filter-control folder and drag them into your project.

 2. Start using this new UIControl Subclass!